Derwent neighbourhood ward

 Your Safer Neighbourhood Team is committed to making your community a safer and better place to live and work.

-Find out more about Safer Neighbourhoods on the Derbyshire Police website.
+Find out more about the Derwent and Oakwood Safer Neighbourhood Team on Derbyshire Constabulary's website.

 Derwent Neighbourhood Board